assemble/assemble/test/actual/multi/dest1/complex.md

 ### {{#each pages}} "this" context

-#### debug-helpers.md
+#### example.md
 this.assets:   ../../assets
-this.dest:     test/actual/multi/dest1/debug-helpers.md
+this.dest:     test/actual/multi/dest1/example.md
 this.absolute:
 this.dirname:  test/actual/multi/dest1
-this.filename: debug-helpers.md
+this.filename: example.md
-this.pagename: debug-helpers.md
+this.pagename: example.md
-this.basename: debug-helpers
+this.basename: example
 this.extname:  .md
 this.ext:      .md